adfresca/sdk-ios/README.md

   <img src="https://adfresca.zendesk.com/attachments/token/rny0s0zm3modful/?name=2Untitled.png" width="600" />

-  - If you add AdSupport.framework, SDK collects [IFA(Identifier For Advertisers)](https://developer.apple.com/library/ios/documentation/AdSupport/Reference/ASIdentifierManager_Ref/ASIdentifierManager.html#jumpTo_3) value to distinguish the user's device.
+  - If you add AdSupport.framework, our SDK collects [IFA(Identifier For Advertisers)](https://developer.apple.com/library/ios/documentation/AdSupport/Reference/ASIdentifierManager_Ref/ASIdentifierManager.html#jumpTo_3) value to distinguish the user's device.
 We use this value to provide the cross-promotion campaign with install and action tracking.
-  - If you do not add AdSupport.framework, SDK uses [IFV(Identifier For Vendor)](https://developer.apple.com/library/ios/documentation/uikit/reference/UIDevice_Class/Reference/UIDevice.html#jumpTo_7) value to distinguish user's device.
+  - If you do not add AdSupport.framework, our SDK uses [IFV(Identifier For Vendor)](https://developer.apple.com/library/ios/documentation/uikit/reference/UIDevice_Class/Reference/UIDevice.html#jumpTo_7) value to distinguish user's device.
 In this case, you can't use any cross promotion feature.
 Also, as IFV's policy, your user may be recognized as a new user after re-installing app.

   If you'd like to add AdSupport.framework or remove the framework from existing xcode project with our SDK, please refer to the [IFV Only Option](#ifv-only-option) section to migrate your users.